Deminarcis/Commandant/README.md

 - Windows 11 25H2 Pro or something comparable
 - You may need Administrator access for some features but 99% of the time you won't need it.
+- Also works on MacOS 26 using the included shell script.
+MacOS script can only use the included Powershell Profile.
+Everything else is included in the shell script.
 #### Notes:

 This is my first powershell project, please open an issue if something doesn't work, and I'll accomodate as best I can.